Slash fiction: Terminology

 Slash fiction has created and appropriated words to denote peculiarities found within the fandom.
 "Gayfic" is sometimes used to refer to stories focusing on gay male relationships, and "femslash" or "f/f" used to indicate that a work features female characters in slash relationships.

 Slash fiction, like other fan fiction, sometimes borrows the MPAA film rating system to indicate the amount of sexual content in the story.
 Not all slash fiction has explicit sexual content – the interaction between two characters can be as innocent as holding hands or a chaste kiss, or even contain nothing but unfulfilled yearning; stories may be labeled "UST" for "unresolved sexual tension".
 Some sites require all stories to be rated and have warnings attached, often by using a beta reader.

 The term no lemon is sometimes used to indicate fan fiction stories without explicit sexual content.
 Anything with explicit content, especially with erotic scenes without accompanying romantic scenes, may be labeled "lemon".
 The term lemon arose from the anime/yaoi fandoms, referring to a hentai anime series, Cream Lemon.
 The term squick is most often used as a warning to refer to a reader's possible negative reaction to scenes in the text (often sexual) that some might find offensive or distressing, such as those including incest, BDSM, rape, "mpreg" (male pregnancy), gender swapping, and torture.
 The term originated in the Usenet newsgroup alt.sex.bondage in 1991.
 Squicks are often listed as a warning in the header of a fanfiction story.

 The term "slasher" is used for someone who creates slash fiction, and the term "slashy" is used to mean "homoerotic".
-"Slashy moments" are those events in the canon storyline which slashers interpret as homoerotic, which in turn form the slashers' depiction of the characters in slash fiction.
+"Slashy moments" are those events in the canonical storyline which slashers interpret as homoerotic, which in turn form the slashers' depiction of the characters in slash fiction.

+Within the brony fandom, slash fiction between the characters of My Little Pony: Friendship Is Magic are colloquially termed "fillyfooling" for mare-to-mare relationships and "coltcuddling" for stallion-to-stallion relationships.